Important Safety Tips For Your Home Garage

-Consider investing in a garage door sensor that alerts you when the garage door is left open.
+Consider investing in a garage door sensor that can send alerts when the garage door is left open.

 Did you know an estimated 267 deaths per year are caused when a vehicle backs up onto a person and 31 percent of these deaths are children under 5 years of age?
 Safekids.org also reports that motor vehicle fatalities among children cost the U.S. more than 5.5 billion dollars in medical and worker costs.

-Keep items like toys, bikes, chalk, and anything else that could attract children or thieves locked in your garage or a storage area instead of in the driveway.
+Keep items like toys, bikes, chalk, and anything else that could attract children or thieves locked in the garage or a storage area instead of outside on the driveway.

-Consider investing in a driveway motion alarm to receive notifications when movement is detected on a driveway.
+Consider investing in a driveway motion alarm to receive notifications when movement is detected.